-We give large companies a superpower - the ability to speed up, de-risk and simplify the development of breakthrough new propositions by combining their existing advantages with the innovation methods of the world's leading startups.
+We give big companies a superpower - the ability to accelerate, de-risk and systematise the development of breakthrough products and services using the discovery and validation methods of Silicon Valley.

 For almost 140 years, Marks & Spencer has been delivering British customers high-quality produce, home products, clothes and accessories.
 In recent years, M&S has grown its global presence, now serving more than 100 countries around the world.
 With newly launched web platforms and partnerships with local suppliers, M&S has transformed from an iconic staple of the British high street into a well-respected global retailer.